jdpr007/PIManager/README.md

 ## Features

-- Main GUI window — `/pi` to toggle, or click the minimap button
+- Main GUI window — `/pi` to toggle, or left-click the minimap button
-- Minimap button via LibDBIcon (drag around the ring; tooltip shows the current assignment)
+- Two launch points: a LibDBIcon minimap button (tooltip shows the current assignment) and an entry in Blizzard's AddonCompartment menu
+- Status line in the window showing Power Infusion's cooldown (Ready / CD seconds) and who the next cast will target
-- Player list with class colors and faction tags ([A]/[H])
+- Player list with class colors and faction tags ([A] Alliance / [H] Horde)
 - Auto-maintained Blizzard macro — drag from `/macro` to any action bar slot, bind however you like
+- Cast confirmation: after each cast, prints who Power Infusion landed on (assigned / fallback / self)
 - Trinket slot 13 / 14 toggles (only fire if the slot is equipped)
 - Combat potion toggle, with a custom potion set by drag-and-drop or by item ID / name
 - Debug + diagnostics output for troubleshooting